top of page

 Buccal Face Massage

-Designed to take you on a journey into deep relaxation, buccal face massage cocoons you in luscious pampering while dissolving layers of tension to reveal your innate glow.
-Filled with sensory delights of relaxing sounds, yummy scents, and nourishing touch, these sessions offer space to receive, fill your cup and simply 'be'.
+Designed to take you on a journey into deep relaxation, buccal face massage cocoons you in luscious pampering while dissolving layers of tension in the chest, neck, face and head.
+Sessions are tailored to meet your needs and offer a space for you to receive, fill your cup and simply 'be'.

-The face can accumulate tension from life stressors and experiencing universal emotions which engage the facial muscles in repetitive patterns.
+Buccal face massage can be likened to offering your face what yoga does for your limbs.
+The face accumulates tension from life stressors and experiencing universal emotions which engage the facial muscles in repetitive patterns.
 For example, frown lines may emerge from frequent worry, overthinking or trying to 'figure life out'.
 Similarly, experiencing sadness often engages facial muscles such as the depressors, pulling the corners of the lips down over time.
-Buccal face massage offers deep-tissue massage to help release and stretch out contracted muscles, similar to what yoga does for your limbs.
-Buccal face massage can also offer value to those who experience TMJ, headaches, migraines, muscle spasms, teeth grinding, or jaw tension.
+Buccal face massage helps to release stored emotional tension and stretch out these contracted muscles.

-This approach is about tending to your face as you do your body, nourishing and enlivening your face and being through intentional, present touch and rebalancing the natural features and structures of your face to accentuate your natural beauty.
+This approach is about tending to your face as you do your body and rebalancing the natural features and structures of your face to relieve tension and promote health and vitality.

 Buccal massage is also often experienced as an intimate massage.
-The inside of the mouth is a vulnerable area, often an 'untouched' area where there are limited experiences outside dentist visits and any associations with those visits, and the face is a primary vehicle of expressing our emotion and who we are.
+The inside of the mouth is a vulnerable, often relatively untouched area, and the face is a primary vehicle of expressing our emotion and who we are.
 For some, this offers an opportunity to bring more awareness to their body and an access point to digesting any stored or unresolved emotion in the face.

 All experiences during a buccal face massage are welcomed and sessions are curated for your individual intentions and needs.

-You are welcome to book a face massage without the buccal/intraoral component.
+You are welcome to book a face massage without the buccal component.
 These sessions will include an emphasis on neck, external jaw, chest and arms.

 What are the benefits?